-Connecting Continually with Pipedrive via Zapier didn’t seem to be a common automation, so there were very few online resources instructing users on how to build out a proper workflow between the two applications.
+One downside was that connecting Continually with Pipedrive via Zapier didn’t seem to be a common automation, so there were very few online resources instructing users on how to build out a proper workflow between the two applications.
 Thankfully, I did the legwork to figure out the most effective way to utilize Zapier to pull information from chatbot conversations and send that data into Pipedrive automatically.
-I felt it necessary to write an article on this because building out this particular workflow was as cut-and-dry that Zapier (or Continually) makes it out to be.
+I felt it necessary to write an article on this because building out this particular workflow was not as cut-and-dry that Zapier (or Continually) makes it out to be.

-Before I get into the full Zapier configuration tutorial, let's take a quick look at what NOT to do.
+Before I get into the full Zapier configuration tutorial, let's quickly go over what NOT to do.

 Configuring Zapier Incorrectly